grafana/agent/docs/sources/flow/config-language/components.md

 }
 ```

 Every time the file contents change, the `local.file` updates its exports.
-The new value is provided to the `prometheus.scrape` targets field.
+The new value is given to the `prometheus.scrape` targets field.

-Each argument and exported field has an underlying [type]({{< relref "./expressions/types_and_values.md" >}}).
+Each argument and exported field has an underlying [type][].
 River type-checks expressions before assigning a value to an attribute.
-The documentation of each [component]({{< relref "../reference/components/_index.md" >}}) provides more information about the ways that you can wire components together.
+The documentation of each [component][components] provides more information about the ways that you can wire components together.

-In the previous example, the contents of the `local.file.targets.content` expression must first be evaluated in a concrete
+In the previous example, the contents of the `local.file.targets.content` expression is evaluated to a concrete value.
-value then type-checked and substituted into `prometheus.scrape.default` for it to be configured.
+The value is type-checked and substituted into `prometheus.scrape.default` where it can be configured.

+[components]: {{< relref "../reference/components/_index.md" >}}
+[controller]: {{< relref "../concepts/component_controller.md" >}}
+[type]: {{< relref "./expressions/types_and_values.md" >}}